Pinterest

 A Traditional German Pork Schnitzel RecipeServed!
 With fried potatoes and roasted asparagus on the side, so delicious!

+Have you wondered if you can make schnitzel in an air fryer?
 Yes, you can.
-My granddaughter, Lydia, made these in an Instant Pot Vortex Plus Air Fryer using her easy recipe
+My granddaughter, Lydia, makes these in an Instant Pot Vortex Plus Air Fryer using her easy recipe.
+She loves trying out the air fryer for German recipes!

 Served together with a slice of lemon and her favorite red cabbage as a side dish, this crispy German pork schnitzel recipe would also make a great sandwich on a German bun.
 So traditionally German.

-For a totally traditional German meal, serve Schnitzel with the most amazing and awesomely creamy mushroom sauce ever!
+For a classic traditional German meal, serve schnitzel with the most amazing and awesomely creamy mushroom sauce ever!
 Be sure to make the jäger sauce first and then fry up the schnitzel.
 This is German comfort food at its best!

-The Austrian traditional Weiner schnitzel when served with sauce means that the schnitzel is not breaded.
-That's right.
+The Austrian traditional Weiner schnitzel, when served with sauce, means that the schnitzel is not breaded.

 However, in Germany, it's more common to bread the schnitzel.
 You choose your favorite.
 There is no right or wrong way to do this.
 Both are delicious.

-There are SO many ways to serve Schnitzel!
-If you're wanting a traditional German Schnitzel dinner, there are several side dishes that are a MUST!
-Of course, there are other ones that also pair perfectly with Schnitzel.
+There are SO many ways to serve schnitzel!
+If you want a traditional German dinner, there are several side dishes that are a MUST!
 Here are some faves:

 Schnitzel, served any which way is just plain WUNDERBAR!